Coobiw/Single-Object-Localization/README.md

 >- Evaluation metric: A correct localization means the predict class label is correct and the predict box has an loU>0.5 with the ground- truth.
 >- implementing the localization network using direct bbox regression

-**Because this is an experiment of 《Foundation of Computer Vision》class which is hosted by Prof.Xinggang Wang and Prof.Zhenyu Liao in Huazhong University of Science and Technology.** So I think that I don't have the privilege to make the dataset opensource.
-So I just introduce the feature of the data **which is said above.**
+**Because this is an experiment of 《Foundation of Computer Vision》class which is hosted by Prof.Xinggang Wang and Prof.Zhenyu Liao in Huazhong University of Science and Technology.** So I am not sure whether I have the privilege to make the dataset open source.
+Whatever, if there is any question, please contact on me!
+I will pull it at soon.

+## dataset is shown in the .zip file

 ## some dataset info
 data: image with only one object inside